colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 ### Creating the GameObject class

-Unlike with the HTML elements, you will have to implement the game objects' size and positioning yourself.
-You'll also have to draw the game objects yourself.
+Unlike with the HTML elements, you will have to implement the size and positioning of game objects yourself.
+You'll also have to draw the game objects yourself too.

-Create a directory under the `src` directory called "components".
+Create a directory under the `src` directory called `components`.

-In the `src/components` directory, create a new file called "GameObject.js".
+In the `src/components` directory, create a new file called `GameObject.js`.

 In `src/components/GameObject.js`, add the following to the file: